molaycule/js-design-patterns/README.md

 Behavioral design patterns are concerned with algorithms and the assignment of responsibilities between objects.

 **Command Pattern** - Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.

+**Strategy Pattern** - Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.